-During the year ended December 31 2021, the Group(transferor) disposed one of its subsidiaries (the target company) to a 3rd party (transferee) (Note 4).
-The Group is currently not a party to any claims related to the disposal of this subsidiary.
-However, according to the disposal agreement, after the completion of this transfer, the Group may compensate the transferee for losses suffered in the event that:
+During the year ended December 31 2021, the Group disposed BWL to a third party (transferee) (Note 4).
+The Group is currently not a party to any claims related to the disposal of BWL.
+However, according to the disposal agreement, after the completion of this transfer, the Group may compensate BWL for losses suffered in the event that:

-- a. the transferee is liable for the debts of the target company, or - b. the target company goes into liquidation or bankruptcy, and the transferee is required to assume the responsibility for repayment of any debt of the target company.
+- a. the transferee is liable for the debts of BWL, or - b.
+BWL goes into liquidation or bankruptcy, and the transferee is required to assume the responsibility for repayment of any debt of BWL.